-- Multiple locations: Bar Human Rights Committee, Citizens Advice Bureau (CAB), law centres (see Law Centres Network list), university law clinics, Streetlaw, Amicus, Personal Support Unit, Shelter, Independent Custody Visitor, Appropriate Adult, Refugee Action, Magistrates, Independent Parental Special Education Advice, National Centre for Domestic Violence, National Youth Advocacy Service (NYAS), Personal Support Unit (PSU), Refugee Action, Shelter, Streetlaw
+- Multiple locations: Bar Human Rights Committee, Citizens Advice Bureau (CAB), law centres (see Law Centres Network list), university law clinics, Amicus, Appropriate Adult, City of Sanctuary, Independent Custody Visitor, Independent Mental Capacity Advocate, Independent Parental Special Education Advice, Magistrates, National Centre for Domestic Violence, National Youth Advocacy Service (NYAS), Personal Support Unit (PSU), Refugee Action, Shelter, Streetlaw

 - Leeds/Bradford: Bradford Women’s Aid, Manual Bravo Project, Palm Cove Society, Solace

-- Liverpool: Vauxhall Community Law and Information Centre
+- Liverpool: Merseyside Law Centre, Vauxhall Community Law and Information Centre

 - London: Free Representation Unit, Reprieve, Justice, Liberty, Privacy International, Amnesty International, Minority Rights Group International, ATLEU, Joint Council for the Welfare of Immigrants (JCWI), Article 19, Redress, Fair Trials international, Howard League for Penal Reform, Howard League for Penal Reform, The Prisoners’ Advice Service, African Prisons Project, Release

 - Manchester: Greater Manchester Law Centre, Manchester/Bolton/Rochdale CABs, Urban Lawyers North, ASHA

 - Newcastle: Families in Care